poanetwork/token-wizard/README.md

 1. Open MetaMask Chrome plugin

 2. Connect to the network, where the crowdsale contract is deployed.
-For example `mainnet`
+For example `mainnet`.

 3. Choose an account with sufficient balance at this network.

 4. Send transaction to the address of the crowdsale contract with the data `0xa6f2ae3a`.
+Value to send is in ETH.
+For example, if you put 0.01 to input, you will invest 0.01 ETH.

 ![](./docs/MetaMaskInvest.png)